Skip to content

 replicaset.apps/trino-worker-777d595c66 2 2 2 5m38s

-It looks like everything is running fine.
-The Trino coordinator and worker pods are up and running, and the services are created.
-Next, we will access the Trino Web UI and CLI to interact with the Trino cluster.
+Perfect!
+The deployment is successful.
+As you can see, the Trino coordinator and worker pods are up and running, and all services have been created correctly.
+With the cluster now operational, we can proceed to access the Trino Web UI and Trino CLI to interact with the cluster.

 Web UI